joelrodriguezguzman/markdown/README.md

 🗂️ Managing Which Markdown Files Are Shown
 By default, the extension lists all .md files located in the root directory of your project.

-If you want the extension to include Markdown files from additional folders:
+If you want MarkDown View to include Markdown files from additional folders:

 Create a file named md_paths (without any file extension) inside your project's .vscode folder.